 Q1: Is Patagonia good for serious athletes?

-Yes — especially for outdoor, endurance, and mountain sports.
+Yes — especially for outdoor endurance sports and mountain activities.

 Q2: Why does Patagonia feel more durable?

-Heavier fabric specs, stronger stitching, and strict QC testing.
+Because of heavier fabric specifications, reinforced stitching, and strict quality testing.

 Q3: Do Patagonia jackets perform better than cheaper brands?